Canuck-Gamblers/Best-Online-Casino-Canada-2025-Top-5-Real-Money-Sites/README.md

 - **Point systems**: Earn points for your play that can be exchanged for bonuses
 - **Tier-based programs**: Access better rewards as you progress through levels
-- **Personal account managers**: Dedicated service for high-value players
+- **Personal account managers**: Dedicated service for high-value casino player accounts
 - **Exclusive promotions**: Special offers only available to VIP members

 ## Safe and Responsible Gambling